emaesen/js-lib-storage-object/README.md

 storage.setItem(key, value, type, exp)
 // retrieve the value for the given key storage.getItem(key, type)
+// reset key to previously stored undo value and return that value storage.undoItem(key, type)
 // retrieve the i-th key in the list of stored keys storage.getKey(i, type)
 // return number of key/value pairs that are stored